Bixi81/iXBRL/README.md

 ## My Approach

-In order to understand the structure of XBRL tagged annual reports published as HTML or XHTML file, I set up a very basic linear parser which retrieves XBRL tagged content.
+In order to understand the structure of XBRL tagged annual reports published as HTML or XHTML file, I set up a very basic linear parser in Python, which retrieves XBRL tagged content.
 Dependencies are kept to an absolute minimum.
 The aim is to show how to access relevant content:

 - A locally stored HTML or XHTML file is loaded into BeautifulSoup
 - XBRL tagged content is parsed